 Unlike IGOs, who may claim and sometimes be granted jurisdictional immunity in certain circumstances, INGOs have no such claim and are not hindered from submitting to the jurisdiction of national courts under the Mutual Jurisdiction clause within the existing DRPs.
 The Working Group’s research revealed that some INGOs regularly use the UDRP to protect their rights.

 Although some INGOs may be concerned about the cost of using the UDRP and the URS, because enforcement through these rights protection mechanisms involves some expenditure of funds, this is not a problem for all INGOs nor is it unique to INGOs as among all rights holders.
-Furthermore, as noted in Recommendation #4, the issue of ICANN subsidizing INGOs to utilize DRPs is outside the scope of the Working Group’s Charter, and it has no authority to obligate any party (including ICANN) to subsidize the rights protection of another.
+Furthermore, as noted in Recommendation #4, the Working believes it has no authority to obligate any party (including ICANN) to subsidize the rights protection of another.

 The Working Group found that, as of end-2015, the United Nations Economic and Social Council (ECOSOC) list of non-governmental organizations in consultative status consists of nearly 4,000 organizations, of which 147 organizations were in general consultative status, 2,774 in special consultative status, and 979 on the Roster.
 The Working Group notes that there might be many more organizations not presently on the ECOSOC list who might claim the right to utilize any new curative rights process created for INGOs.
 The Working Group felt that the sheer scale of INGOs, in combination with the factors cited above, weighed against the creation of a special DRP for INGOs, especially as they could not be readily differentiated from other private parties, including other non-profit organizations.

 In relation to the Red Cross and the International Olympic Committee, the Working Group noted that although these INGOs had been specifically highlighted by the GAC as enjoying international legal treaty protections and rights under multiple national laws, for the purposes of this PDP these organizations have demonstrated that: (1) they have ready access to the UDRP and the URS; and (2) they possess strong trademark rights that they vigorously defend and enforce.
 As such, for the limited purpose of considering INGO access to curative rights protections, the Working Group determined there was no principled reason to distinguish them from other INGOs.
-The Working Group further noted that legal representatives of the International Olympc Committee participated actively in the Working Group and fully support this conclusion.
+The Working Group further noted that legal representatives of the International Olympic Committee participated actively in the Working Group and fully support this conclusion.

-After reaching its conclusions in regard to INGOs, the Working Group conveyed them to GNSO Council, which subsequently amended the Working Group’s Charter to remove INGOs from its scope.

 In relation to IGOs, the Working Group reached a similar conclusion, i.e., that there is no principled reason at the moment to create a new and separate DRP applicable to IGOs.
 The Working Group’s reasons for reaching this conclusion include the following: